tessercat/daoistic-book/daodejing/54/english.md

 good bonds aren't easy to break, and family lines don't end when they follow tradition.

-Cultivate them within,
+Cultivated within,
 their morality becomes reality.

-Practice them as a family,
+Nurtured in the family,
 their morality gathers momentum.

-Promote them in the community, their morality becomes growth.
+Practiced in the community,
+their morality becomes growth.

-Teach them in the nation,
+Fostered in the nation,
 their morality becomes abundance.

-Practice them in society,
+Promoted in society,
-their morality becomes tolerance.
+their morality becomes maturity.

 Every person has them,
 every family has them,
 every community has them,
-every nation has them,
+every government has them,
 every society has them.

 So how do I know what society is like?